yvette-cyw/pre-work/README.md

    * RStudio
    * Git

+**If you already have R & RStudio Installed please make sure that all packages and versions are updated**

 ## Installing R
 * Choose a [download mirror site](https://cran.r-project.org/mirrors.html) from the list that is close to you geographically
 * Download the version of R that is appropriate to your operating system